Mahdi-Sajedi/Coding___Practice/2024_10_12/README.md

+## Example BASH script

-Script for finding image files containing name 'cat' in a specified directory (default to home directory) and all its subdirectories, and logging those filenames in a log file.
+This script finds image files containing name 'cat' (or 'CAT') in a specified directory (default to home directory) and all its subdirectories, and logs those filenames in a log file.
 ```bash
 #!/bin/bash